Anasme/siteweb/content/about.md

 > Laziness is my biggest strength... for automation ofc :)

-Otherwise, I'm an open minder, I like share experience with people like eating some new food or discover new experience !
-My hobbies are sport and... yes food again i love making food and eat too :o)
+Otherwise, I'm an open minder, I like share experience with people like eating some new food, music... or discover new experience !
+I love to challenge myself whether it is in IT or in real life, there is only like that that we can stimulate ourselves.

 I hope you enjoy your stay !